 - Anonymous features: No KYC needed, completely offline cold storage, full user control over private keys

-It’s built specifically for cold storage, keeping your private keys offline and out of reach from online attacks.
+It’s built specifically for cold storage, keeping your private keys offline and out of reach from online threats.

 I’ve used it to manage long-term crypto assets, especially during market volatility.
 With Bluetooth access and full support through Ledger Live, you can still interact with the Cardano blockchain without needing to compromise on security.